Thursday, April 3, 2014

 An annual campaign is a fundraising campaign conducted every year to raise unrestricted operating revenues for your organization.
 By unrestricted we mean that the revenues accrued can be used for any purposes within the mission of the organization.

-“Share of mind” simply expresses the need to keep your organization in front of the support base as often as possible - without going overboard.
+Many organizations send only one annual campaign soliciation per year.
+However, in most cases we believe that an organization should set a goal for the future to have quarterly mailings for annual campaign contributions.
+There are many reasons for this but primarily there are two important ones: “share of mind” and budgetary.“Share of mind” simply expresses the need to keep your organization in front of the support base as often as possible - without going overboard.
 For those who are only able to make small gifts, it helps make you the principle recipient of their charitable giving.
 For those able to give more it provides them with additional opportunities.
 In the future these “share of mind” efforts should extend to anything sent to your support base – for example your newsletter and annual report should have a response card and envelope in it.

 Budgetary reasons are often the principle impediment to “larger” gifts from modest donors.
 If they are given more opportunities to give, they will often take advantage of those.